The Dominican Republic is located on the island of Hispaniola, between the Caribbean Sea and the Atlantic Ocean.

 People here are mad about baseball, and every young kids dream is to play in America’s professional major leagues.

-It is claimed that Christopher Columbus’s daughter-in-law took his bones from Spain, and took them to the Dominican Republic, where they rest in the cathedral of Santo Domingo, in the Christopher Columbus tomb.
+It is claimed that Christopher Columbus’s daughter-in-law took his bones from Spain and brought them to the Dominican Republic, where they rest in the cathedral of Santo Domingo, in the Christopher Columbus tomb.

-The literacy rate in the Dominican Republic is 87% and the life expectancy is 74 years.
+The adult literacy rate in the Dominican Republic is 87%, and the life expectancy is 74 years.

 Flight times to Santa Domingo, from London (10 hours), Sydney (20 hours) and New York (4 hours).